 You know that feeling at a house party when House of Pain’s “Jump Around” comes on, and you immediately clench up expecting to get knocked over by some dude who’s taking the song a little too literally?
 Multiply that by 90,000.
 And then throw in brats.

-Gator fans world-wide will extend their arms and clamp them together like a gator’s mouth at sporting events, but also upon meeting other fans in airports, in business meetings, at shopping mall fast food courts, and pretty much anywhere else they see one of these people.
+Gator fans world-wide will extend their arms and clamp them together like a gator’s mouth at sporting events, but also upon meeting other fans in airports, in business meetings, and at shopping mall fast-food courts.

 At the beginning and end of their football games, the Crimson Tide faithful yell “Rammer Jammer Yellow Hammer, Give ‘em Hell Alabama!”
 Because in the South, that rhymes.